-- a.
-In accordance with the Project Management Business Process, each Project Manager and the Project Management Team are to create and maintain a network analysis schedule for each project in P2 based on the FY 2017 Funding provided as well as carry-in Funding.
-Each schedule must have appropriate activities with accurate durations, successor(s), predecessor(s), risk, constraints, and lead and lag relationships, and shall reflect an assessment of the risks and opportunities facing the project.
+a.
+According to the Project Management Business Process, each Project Manager and the Project Management Team are to create and maintain a network analysis schedule for each project in P2 based on the FY 2018 Funding provided as well as carry-in Funding.
+Each schedule must have appropriate activities with accurate durations, successor(s), predecessor(s), risk, constraints, and lead and lag relationships, and must reflect an assessment of the risks and opportunities facing the project.
 In compliance with the Critical Path Method, all activities will have a predecessor (except the start milestone) and a successor (except the completion milestone).
-Resources are to be applied at the activity level or at the appropriate work package level within a work breakdown structure (WBS). - b.
-The Project Manager shall accurately identify the appropriate business program using the Primary Business Program field for all activities in P2 which will have scheduled or actual obligations and/or expenditures in FY 2017.
+Resources are to be applied at the activity level or at the appropriate work package level within a work breakdown structure (WBS).

+b.
+The Project Manager mustaccurately identify the appropriate business program using the Primary Business Program field for all activities in P2 which will have scheduled or actual obligations and/or expenditures in FY 2018.
 This is required in order to assess execution by business program.
 Primary Business Program is a mandatory data field which is entered in the Project Initiation Dashboard and Maintenance Portlet in P6Web, at the project level.
-If activities within a project are in a different business program than the project's primary purpose, use the Primary Business Program (Override) activity code in Primavera Project Manager to identify the business program for those activities. - c.
-Value Engineering (VE) Workshops will be performed in accordance with ER 11-1-321, Value Engineering for Army Programs.
+If activities within a project are in a different business program than the project's primary purpose, use the Primary Business Program (Override) activity code in Primavera Project Manager to identify the business program for those activities.

+c.
+Value Engineering (VE) Workshops will be performed according to ER 11-1-321, Value Engineering for Army Programs.
 The milestones for VE (e.g. VE Study Completion) must be included in P2 and will be tracked by the Districts.
-VE milestone data will be used to ensure and demonstrate compliance with Public Law 99-662 and OMB Circular A-131. - d.
-Performance will be evaluated in Civil Works Directorate Management Reviews (DMRs) based on attainment of objectives for obligations and expenditures, and for milestones for study phase and project completion and for agreement execution.
+VE milestone data will be used to ensure and demonstrate compliance with Public Law 99-662 and OMB Circular A-131.

+d.
+Performance will be evaluated in Civil Works Directorate Management Reviews (DMRs) based on attainment of objectives for obligations and expenditures, and for milestones for agreement execution and contract award.
 The guidance on DMR metrics is provided in Appendix A.